 For he waited for the city which has foundations, whose builder and maker is God.
-Hebrews 11:10 kitchen?
+Hebrews 11:10 expected features neatly fit together.
+What if no one thought to build a kitchen?
 Or what if everyone built a kitchen?
 There would be no bedrooms or bathrooms.
 Or what if there was no way to go from one room to another without going outside the house and back in another entrance?
 The house wouldn't be particularly useful, would it?
-Would you want a house like that?
+Do you think the owner would be pleased with the results?